couchbase/query/docs/n1ql-preview-model.md

 associated with a product release or point in time.

-The remaining sections discuss the Couchbase data model; the Couchbase query model; Couchbase's new query language N1QL (pronounced "nickel"), which is the first flavor and implementation of the Couchbase query model; and query semantics at scale.
+The remaining sections discuss the Couchbase data model; the Couchbase query model; the new query language N1QL (pronounced "nickel"), which is the first flavor and implementation of the Couchbase query model;
+and query semantics at scale.

 ## Data model